In past posts, I have written about many types of fear (or dread or whatever you want to call it), including:

 … fear of losing track of things.

-Losing track of things seems to be a recurrent theme of mine (see here and here for proof of that).
+Losing track of things seems to be a recurrent theme of mine (see here, here, and here for possible proof about that).
 And, as usual, when I write about fear, I assume that I am not alone (although your details, in this area, may vary).

-Among those things I have recently feared losing track of:
+Among things I have recently feared losing track of:

 - The right word to use, when expressing myself.